 Where Does Document Automation Come In?

-Insurance companies need to manage their expenses carefully in the wake of the pandemic, being strategic about how they embrace the digital-first world.
+Insurance companies need to manage their expenses carefully in today's economic climate, being strategic about how they embrace the digital-first world.

 Few industries are as reliant on paperwork as insurance.
 Thousands of documents need to be processed each day, including policy applications, policyholder agreements, claims forms, customer correspondence, and much more.
 Paperwork is not friendly to remote work, nor is it particularly warm toward efficiency and productivity -- all of which have become vital to get right.